sadko4u/timbre-mill/README.md

 the tonal characteristics of each corresponding child file.
 These raw IR files allow to process audio data as linear-phase finite impulse response filters (FIRs).

+There is additional 'mastering' mode provided that allows to swap roles between master and child files so the timbral correction becomes applied to child files respective to the computed spectral difference of master to the child.

 Since linear-phased filters are symmetric across the center of the impulse response, the processed audio data will introduce latency of the half of the impulse response duration.
 To reduce the latency effect, additional option is available to cut (or strip) the raw